Contents

 Your photos should also demonstrate the size and scale of the product you’re selling as a lot of negative feedback can come from buyers not realising the actual size of what you’re selling — “It’s much smaller than I was expecting” is a common complaint from buyers.

-Anker include images of the product and the product in use.
+Anker includes images of the product, including images of the product in use.

 Show high quality product images to optimize Amazon product listing

-Overall, you should definitely include more than one photo, use images with a minimum size of 1000 x 500 pixels that explain your product.
+Overall, you should definitely include more than one photo, and be sure to use images with a minimum size of 1000 x 500 pixels that explain your product.

 3. Key Product Features